Skip to main content

 result = handle.get_result()

-You can also use DBOS.retrieve_workflow to retrieve a workflow's handle from its workflow ID.
+You can also use DBOS.retrieve_workflow to retrieve a workflow's handle from its ID.

-This API allows workflows to emit and listen for events.
-Events are immutable key-value pairs.
+Workflows can emit events, which are key-value pairs associated with the workflow's ID.
 They are useful for publishing information about the state of an active workflow, for example to transmit information to the workflow's caller.

 set_event

-Any workflow can call DBOS.set_event to immutably publish a key-value pair.
-A workflow cannot set a key it has already set.
+Any workflow can call DBOS.set_event to publish a key-value pair, or update its value if has already been published.

 DBOS.set_event(